cbuggle/chemotion_ELN/README_REACTION_PROCESS_EDITOR.md

 # ReactionProcessEditor

-The Reaction Process Editor is a separate React project allowing to visually compose and edit the actual reaction processes.
+The Reaction Process Editor is a separate React project allowing to visually compose and edit the actual reaction processes which uses the ELN as API backend.

 The current version of the Reaction Process Editor (RPE) is still privately hosted on
 <https://github.com/cbuggle/eln-reaction-procedure-editor>
-Access on request to <christian@buggle.net>
+Access on request with your github name to <christian@buggle.net>

-The Reaction Process Editor uses the ELN as API backend.

 As this is work in progress we will keep this code in a separate branch until at least the database schema is reasonably established.